Revision Hip and Knee Replacement: Evaluation of Clinical, Psychological and Surgical Outcomes Privacy Notice

-The Associations between frailty, implant and outcomes after primary knee replacement Study has 2 main aims, which are to find out:
+The Revision Hip & Knee Replacement: Evaluation of Clinical, Psychological and Surgical Outcomes Study has 3 main aims, which are to find out:

 The study will look back at data on patients who have had revision hip or knee replacement procedures in England since 2003.
 We will be analysing data from the National Joint Registry and NHS Digital.
-The data we will be using from NHS digital includes:
+The datasets we will be using from NHS digital are:

 Research is a task that we perform in the public interest.
 The University of Oxford, as sponsor, is the data controller.
 This means that we, as University of Oxford researchers, are responsible for looking after your information and using it properly.
 We will use the minimum personally-identifiable information possible.

-The data that we receive and analyse will be identified by a trial number only, and will not be identified by name, date of birth, NHS number or address.
-We will be provided with information on gender and date of death.
-With the trial number, we will link to the original NJR and HES databases, and information collected during the earlier visits.
-The information received from NHS Digital will be imported into a database held securely by the University of Oxford and used solely for academic research purposes.
-Before analysing this complete dataset (including information already provided by trial participants with information from NHS Digital) personal identifiers will be removed.
-Importantly, whilst the information received is specific to each trial participant, no individual person will be identifiable in any publication arising from this work.
-Your personal data will not be shared with any 3rd parties and will not be used for any automated decision making or profiling.
-If you would like to have this data withdrawn, please contact the study team using the details given below.
+The data that we receive and analyse will be identified by a trial number, and will not be identified by name, date of birth, NHS number or address.
+We will be provided with information on gender and month of death, if applicable.
+The information received from NHS Digital and the National Joint Registry will be imported into a database held securely by the University of Oxford and used solely for academic research purposes.
+Importantly, whilst the information received is specific to individuals, no individual person will be identifiable in any publication arising from this work..

 Under Section 251 of the NHS Act 2006, we have permission to conduct this study without consent.

-We have special permission to conduct the Associations between frailty, implant and outcomes after primary knee replacement study without study-specific consent (i.e. link, transfer, process and analyse the data) from the Confidential Advisory Group.
-This permission is given under Section 251 of the National Health Service Act 2006 and its current regulations, the Health Service (Control of Patient Information Regulations 2002) (CAG reference number: 18/CAG/0143).
+We have special permission to conduct the Revision Hip & Knee Replacement: Evaluation of Clinical, Psychological and Surgical Outcomes study without study-specific consent (i.e. link, transfer, process and analyse the data) from the Confidential Advisory Group.
+This permission is given under Section 251 of the National Health Service Act 2006 and its current regulations, the Health Service (Control of Patient Information Regulations 2002) (CAG reference number: 20/CAG/0044).

 How long we keep your data